JuanCodeAtATime/charity-Compass/README.md

 #### Attribution Notes:

 *CHARITY NAVIGATOR* and the CHARITY NAVIGATOR logo are registered trademarks of Charity Navigator.
 All rights reserved.
-Used with permission."
+Used with permission.

 Source:  https://charity.3scale.net/tos